-Mark graduated with a Bachelor of Science in Finance degree from DePaul University.
-He is currently pursuing a Master in Finance degree from the Mendoza College of Business at the University of Notre Dame.
+Mark graduated with a Bachelor of Science in Finance degree from DePaul University and his Master in Finance from the Mendoza College of Business at the University of Notre Dame.
 He holds the FINRA Series 7 and Series 63 licenses.